digital-asset/daml-finance/docs/source/tutorials/getting-started/settlement.rst

 Summary
 *******

-You now know how to define complex transactions and settle them atomically.
-The main points to take away are:
+You know how to define complex transactions and settle them atomically.
+The main points to take away
+are:

-* A settlement factory is used to instruct settlement for an arbitrary list of steps
+* A settlement factory is used to instruct settlement for an arbitrary list of steps.
-* Instructions are used to collect authorizations, assets to be moved, and means of settlement
+* Instructions are used to collect authorizations, assets to be moved, and means of settlement.
-* Batches group together instructions to be settled atomically
+* Batches group together instructions to be settled atomically.

 In the next tutorial, we will introduce the lifecycling framework of the library, which is used to model the evolution of instruments.
 The concepts introduced in this tutorial will be used to settle